 SI No.4.
-MoEF CONDITIONS Compliance Status as on 30.09.2023 treatment shall comply with the standards stipulated by WBPCB/Central Pollution Control Board.
+MoEF CONDITIONS Compliance Status as on 30.09.2024 stipulated by WBPCB/Central Pollution Control Board.
 The plant regenerate, cooling tower blow tower and DM plant regenerate shall also be treated in ETP.
 The treated effluent shall be discharged into the river Hooghly after conforming effluents to the prescribed standards.
 Domestic effluent shall not exceed 300 m3/d.
-Which shall be treated in integrated waste water treatment plant. generated during the period was 92 m3/day.
-Therefore total effluent generation including process effluent & domestic effluent was 3232 m3/day against the permissible total quantity (as per EC 2007 & EC 2018) of 3432.4 m3/day (3070 m3/day+62.4 m3/day+300 m3/day).
+Which shall be treated in integrated waste water treatment plant. total effluent generation including process effluent & domestic effluent was 3076.4 m3/day against the permissible total quantity (as per EC 2007 & EC 2018) of 3432.4 m3/day (3070 m3/day+62.4 m3/day+300 m3/day).
 As per EC-2007, "the waste water effluent shall not exceed 3070 m3/d" and "domestic effluent generation shall not exceed 300 m3/d.
 Which shall be treated in the integrated wastewater treatment plant."
 However, as per EC-2018, there was no such stipulation mentioned towards generation of industrial and domestic effluent since raw effluent from all the proposed plants and domestic sources would have to be treated in the same wastewater treatment plant (WWTP) only.
 It was, therefore mentioned in the said EC that "Total effluent after expansion will be 8625 m3/day of which process effluent will be treated in Integrated Wastewater Treatment Plant".
 Subsequent to this EC, Butene-1 plant (under AdPerMa) and Coal Fired Boiler came up with generation of process effluent from Butene-1 Plant was 62.4 m3/day which got treated into the same WWTP.
-The design capacity of our WWTP is 3600 m3/day (process effluent) and we are well within the design capacity as well as overall discharge stipulation of 8625 m3/day.
-6804 KL/day of the treated effluent was discharged into the green belt canal after conforming to the prescribed standards of WBPCB.
+The design capacity of our WWTP is 4080 m3/day (process effluent +sanitary) and we are well within the design capacity as well as overall discharge stipulation of 8625 m3/day.
+6118.6 KL/day of the treated effluent was discharged into the green belt canal after conforming to the prescribed standards of WBPCB.
 The greenbelt canal ultimately goes to the river Hooghly.
 The CTBD & DM regeneration effluent are stored in WWTP for aerial oxidation & mixed as diluents with the treated effluent prior to discharge.
 The online effluent monitoring system was installed & successfully commissioned by M/s.
 Forbes Marshal in treated effluent discharge line for monitoring of Flow, pH, TSS, BOD & COD.
 The online data is sent to CPCB/WBPCB server.
 Complied ix The company shall install incinerator for incineration of ETP sludge, Oily sludge and Waste Oil.
-The gaseous pollutants in the flue The incinerator was installed and commissioned in Aug, 2004.
+The gaseous pollutants in the flue gas from the incinerator shall be scrubbed with caustic scrubber.
+The spent effluent from the The incinerator was installed and commissioned in Aug, 2004.
 It was designed to incinerate mainly the ETP sludge along with provision of small quantity of oily sludge and waste oil.
-The incinerator was provided with droplet catcher
+The incinerator was provided with droplet catcher and caustic scrubber to wash the acidic gases from the flue gas.
+The spent caustic effluent was sent to Wastewater Treatment Plant for